openconfig/featureprofiles/feature/experimental/policy/policy_vrf_selection/otg_tests/DSCP_Based_traffc_steering_between_VRFs_and_GUE_Encap/README.md

     * Statement5: traffic matching DSCP AF3, Punt to Non-default vrf
     * Statement5: traffic matching DSCP AF4, Punt to Non-default vrf<br>
   * Expectations:
     * All GUE encaped traffic received in the Default VRF destined for IPv4Prefix12/28 is decaped and sent back to ATE2:Port3 based on LPM lookup of EBGP learnt routes.
 Ensure that the DSCP vaule from Outer header is copied to the inner header.
-Also, ensure that the TTL value of the inner header is accurate.
+Also, ensure that the TTL value of the inner header is accurate and is the same as what it was prior to encap.
     * Unencaped BE1-AF4 traffic received from ATE2:Port3 must be routed to ATE1:Port1 via the DEFAULT VRF in the DUT based on LPM lookup of the IBGP learnt routes.<br><br><br>